eschweitzer78/gps-design-systems-lwc/README.md

 1. Log in to your org

+1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dnflAAA" title="sfGpsDs">this link</a> to install the sfGpsDs unlocked package in your org (only when developing your own design system).

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dzCPAAY" title="sfGpsDsAuNswFull">this link</a> to install the sfGpsDsAuNsw unlocked package in your org (with sfGpsDs included).

 1. Click <a href="https://test.salesforce.com/packaging/installPackage.apexp?p0=04t5j000000dytpAAA" title="sfGpsDsAuNswSFull">this link</a> to install the sfGpsDsAuNswS unlocked package in your org (with sfGpsDs included).